e (Euler's Number)

-The number e is a famous irrational number, and is one of the most important numbers in mathematics.
+The number e is one of the most important numbers in mathematics.

 The first few digits are:

 It is often called Euler's number after Leonhard Euler (pronounced "Oiler").

 e is an irrational number (it cannot be written as a simple fraction).

 e is the base of the Natural Logarithms (invented by John Napier).

 e is found in many interesting areas, so is worth learning about.

 There are many ways of calculating the value of e, but none of them ever give a totally exact answer, because e is irrational and its digits go on forever without repeating.

 But it is known to over 1 trillion digits of accuracy!

 For example, the value of (1 + 1/n)n approaches e as n gets bigger and bigger: